Biography of Gustave Caillebotte

 Much of Caillebotte’s own artworks never made it into the public sphere, remaining in the possession of his family.
 He was known for his generosity, regularly gifting his paintings to friends and fellow painters.
 Consequently, many of his works and the extent of his artistic legacy is only now being revealed as paintings held in private collections are put up for sale.

 Despite his considerable wealth, Caillebotte is also notable for his unflinching depictions of the class divide in Paris.
 His unusual perspectives heightened the power of his works and went on to inspire other artists to do the same.
-Caillebotte is now regarded as a highly ambitious Impressionist artist and we are still discovering his paintings in their unabashed and unusual entirety.
+Caillebotte is now regarded as a highly ambitious impressionist artist whose paintings we are still discovering in their unabashed and unusual entirety.